-It’s really no wonder Vienna is considered one of Europe’s most beautiful cities.
-This historic capital is known for its Imperial architecture, clean streets, cosy cafes, and rich legacy of art and intellectualism.
+It’s no wonder Vienna is considered one of Europe’s most beautiful cities.
+Austria’s historic capital is known for its Imperial architecture, clean streets, cosy cafes, and rich legacy of art and intellectualism.

-While it’s true the winter months in Austria can drop well below zero, there’s still plenty of exciting activities and events worth visiting for.
-A visit to Vienna in winter is as magical as the city itself.
-These are some of the best things to do in Vienna’s wintertime.
+While it’s true the winter months in Austria can drop well below zero, there are plenty of exciting activities and events – a visit to Vienna in winter is as magical as the city itself.

 Go Ice Skating

 The Viennese are known for their love of ice skating.
-There are quite a few ice rinks set up across the city during the winter months, including in the gardens of the Wilhelminenberg Palace as well as the picturesque Eistraum, or “Ice Dream” rink in front of City Hall.
+There are quite a few ice rinks set up across the city during the winter months.
+Some of the best are in the gardens of the Wilhelminenberg Palace as well as the picturesque Eistraum, or “Ice Dream” rink in front of City Hall.

-The city’s largest and most famous ice rink sits between the Vienna Konzerthaus and the Inter-Continental Hotel and stretches over 6,000 square meters.
-Visitors can rent ice skates for just a few euros and take part in skating lessons.
-There’s also Bavarian curling, hockey, and skating competitions.
+Vienna’s largest and most famous ice rink covers over 6,000 square meters.
+It is between the Vienna Konzerthaus and the Inter-Continental Hotel.
+Visitors can rent ice skates for just a few euros.
+You can take skating lessons or watch Bavarian curling, hockey, and skating competitions.

 Visit a Viennese Coffeehouse

-Nothing defines Vienna like their famous coffeehouses.
-Many are over 300 years old and have retained the same 18th-century style and atmosphere with Thonet-style chairs, marble tabletops, warm fireplaces, with board games and newspaper available for customers.
+Nothing defines Vienna like its famous coffeehouses.
+Many are over 300 years old and have retained the same 18th-century style and atmosphere with Thonet-style chairs, marble tabletops, warm fireplaces, with board games and newspapers available for customers.